sal55/langs/MLang.md/Mfeatures.md

     if c:=nextch(); d:=c; c<>0 then                # uses the value of the last expression

 ### Functions and Procs
 M likes to make a stronger distinction between functions that return a value, and those that don't.
-The latter are defined with 'proc'
+The latter are defined with `proc`, functions start with `funct` or `function` (`func` was introduced recently):

     func add(int a,b)int =
         return a+b